Create Your Garden

 Tulip Tree: An In-depth Look

-Deer and Rabbits: Generally resistant to deer and rabbits, making it a reliable choice in areas where these animals are common.
+Deer and Rabbits: Tulip trees are generally resistant to browsing by deer and rabbits, which makes them a reliable choice in rural or suburban landscapes where these animals can be a problem.

-Fun Facts: This is the state tree of Kentucky, Tennessee, and Indiana.
-Native Americans made dugout canoes from the straight, column-like trunks.
+Fun Facts: The tulip tree is the state tree of Kentucky, Tennessee, and Indiana.
+Native Americans valued its straight, column like trunks for making large dugout canoes, which inspired the common name Canoewood.

 Liriodendron tulipifera, Tulip Tree, Canary Whitewood, Canoewood, Lyre Tree, North American Whitewood, Saddle Tree, Tulip Poplar, Western Poplar, Whitewood, Yellow Poplar